lnfernal/Metaverse-Chat-Room/README.md

 ## Metaverse Chat Room

-Metaverse Chat app are immersive where you can co-create your metamask account and interact in a social manner with friends/family.
+Metaverse Chat Room are immersive where you can create your metamask account and interact in a social manner with friends/family.
+U can use this chat app for group discussions, talk to friends/family etc.

 ## How to use it